Nicolas-Constanty/AutoRemesher-Blender/README.md

 **Open autoremesher.sln** with Visual Studio.

 You shoud be able to build the addon in Release or Debug mode.
+You will also need to build [Blender](https://github.com/blender/blender) in Debug mode to be able to debug it inside Visual Studio.